chunhuili/cpvalidate/README.md

 In this case, 2 examples above will output the same results.

-But with `make` you can setup something like custom invalid message, custom attribute alias, etc before validation running.
+But with `make` you can setup something like custom invalid message, custom attribute alias, etc before Cpvalidate running.

 ### Attribute Alias